Are you in the market for a forklift but have questions about the price of new or used models?

 Heavy use?

-For instance, 10,000 hours on a 15,500 lb. truck is much different than 10,000 hours on a 3,000 lb. electric 3-wheel.
-Whereas the electric can still potentially keep going – all things being equal – the 15,500 lb. forklift may well be near the end of its life.
+For example, 10,000 hours on a 15,500 lb. truck is far more taxing than 10,000 hours on a 3,000 lb. electric 3-wheel forklift.
+While the electric model may keep running under proper care, the heavier truck could be nearing the end of its life.

 Environment?